Subscribe to the Social Media Lab Podcast via iTunes | Stitcher | Spotify | Google Play | RSS

 Once I disprove or prove that hashtags result in more engagement, I’ll run another detailed test posting with varying amounts of hashtags to find an “ideal” number.

-For the study we used the following Instagram accounts:
+For this study we used the following Instagram accounts:

 Below is a sample of a few posts — with the results shown.